 To copy a profile property, click on the dropdown arrow of the [Save] button and select [Save as...].

 In the right-hand sidebar, the "statistics" widget is displayed.
-It shows the amount of profiles in your profile database that contain a value for the profile property that you are managing.
+It shows the number of profiles in your profile database that contain a value for the profile property that you are managing.

 It also shows that last date and time a value was set in any of the profiles for this particular profile property.

 In the right-hand sidebar, the "related items" widget is displayed.
 It shows the other objects in BlueConic that are directly related to the profile property that you are managing.